DrHazemAli/image-studio/docs/legacy/contributing.md

-# Contributing Guide - Image Studio
+# Contributing Guide - AI Image Studio

-Thank you for your interest in contributing to Image Studio!
+Thank you for your interest in contributing to AI Image Studio!
 This guide will help you get started with contributing to our community project.

 > ⚠️ **Important**: This is a **community project** and is not affiliated with or endorsed by Microsoft or Azure.
 It's an independent project that uses Azure AI services.